AndyObtiva/perfect-shape/README.md

 ![point](images/point.png)

+Points are simply represented by an `Array` of (x,y) coordinates when used within other shapes, but when needing point-specific operations like `point_distance`, the `PerfectShape::Point` class can come in handy.

+- `::point_distance(x, y, px, py)`: Returns the distance from a point to another point
 - `::new(x_or_point=0, y=0)`: constructs a point with (x,y) pair
 - `#min_x`: min x (always x)
 - `#min_y`: min y (always y)